Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Background and problem formulation

-For each $\diffp > 0$, let $\QFAMA$ denote the set of all conditional distributions guaranteeing $\diffp$-local privacy~\eqref{eqn:local-privacy}.
-By minimizing over all $\channelprob \in \QFAMA$, we obtain the central object of study for this paper, which characterizes the optimal rate of estimation in terms of the privacy parameter $\diffp$.
+For $\diffp > 0$, let $\QFAMA$ denote the set of all conditional distributions guaranteeing $\diffp$-local privacy~\eqref{eqn:local-privacy}.
+By minimizing the minimax risk~\eqref{EqnMinimaxRiskCond} over all $\channelprob \in \QFAMA$, we obtain the central object of study for this paper, a functional which characterizes the optimal rate of estimation in terms of the privacy parameter $\diffp$.

 \begin{definition} Given a family of distributions $\theta(\mc{P})$ and a privacy parameter $\diffp > 0$, the \emph{$\diffp$-minimax rate} in the metric $\metric$ is

 \end{definition}

 \paragraphc{From estimation to testing}